summer1278/tcg-demo/README.md

 tcg-demo
 ========

-Tag Cloud Generator created in 2012-2013 by Xia Cui, written in Java and JSP,
+Tag Cloud Generator created in 2012-2013, written in Java and JSP,

 Basically allows several types of single or two files tag cloud generation on a web interface,